n-alonso/practice_codecademy-challenges-easy/README.md

 ## Front-End Developer Career Path in www.codeacademy.com

-All files in this repository are projects proposed in the afore mentioned Career Path from CodeAcademy
+All files in this repository are practice tasks proposed in the afore mentioned Career Path from CodeAcademy

-List of projects:
+List of tasks:
  1. Rock, paper, scissors game in Vanilla JavaScript.